joeetuso/devbootcamper/README.md

 # DevBootcamper

-> Resources and my completed coursework from the [Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/) by Colt Steele
+> Coursework and notebook for the [Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/) by Colt Steele

 ## Intro to JavaScript